Frequently Asked Questions

 My.Seneca, also called Blackboard, is an online portal providing access to course materials, resources and tools used to communicate with teachers and other students.

-For questions about the Student Centre and My.Seneca, stop by the Service Desk in the Computing Commons at our major campuses, send an email or phone 416.491.5050 ext.
+For questions about the Student Centre and My.Seneca, stop by the Service Desk in the Computing Commons at our major campuses, or email or phone 416.491.5050 ext.
 22129.

-SenecaNET is the College’s new super-fast and secure Wi-Fi network.
-It is easy to use and is available to all students for access to email, the Internet and the Seneca College network.
-Whenever you’re at King, Markham, Newnham or Seneca@York, you’ll automatically be connected to SenecaNET without having to log in.
+SenecaNET is the College’s super-fast and secure Wi-Fi network.
+It is easy to use and is available to all students for access to email, the Internet and the college's network.
+You will need your Seneca username and password to configure your wireless device.
+Then, whenever you’re at King, Markham, Newnham or Seneca@York, you’ll automatically be connected to SenecaNET without having to log in.

 Assessments and Timetables